-No comments have been received prior to preparation of this report.
-If comments are received they will be discussed in the Executive Officer's Report for the public hearing.
+No other comments have been received prior to preparation of this report.
+If comments are received they will be presented at the public hearing.

-(N) Any information relating to existing land use designations.
+(O) Any information relating to existing land use designations.

 This section is not applicable to the formation of this district.
 Refer to discussion under section "G", above.